-These are pages dedicated to the child performers in Pollard’s Lilliputian Opera Company troupes run by Charles Pollard and his sister Nellie Chester nee Pollard.
+These are pages dedicated to the child performers in Pollard’s Lilliputian Opera Company – troupes run by Charles Pollard and his sister Nellie Chester (nee Pollard).
 The children usually came from the inner suburbs of Melbourne, Australia.
 A feature is that these troupes generally performed in South-East Asia, India and North America over the period 1896 -1910, but never in their hometown of Melbourne, or Sydney.
 The occasionally tested their shows in Brisbane Queensland before moving on to South East Asian ports.